shuhei/shuhei.github.com/source/posts/2020-01-27-goodbye-textile.md

 ## Converting Textile to Markdown

-I didn't want to convert a hundred posts by hand.
+I didn’t want to convert a hundred posts by hand.
 I had tried [tomd](https://github.blog/2016-03-01-upgrading-your-textile-posts-to-markdown/) a few years ago, but I was not satisfied with the result.
 The old Textile files had raw HTML tags and some classes for styling.
-Also, I was afraid of missing some details that I don't remember anymore.
+Also, I was afraid of missing some details that I don’t remember anymore.
 So I decided to write a conversion script.

 I used [textile-js](https://github.com/borgar/textile-js) to parse Textile.
 It turned out that `textile-js` output HTML string or [JsonML](http://www.jsonml.org/).
 JsonML was new to me.
 It is basically HTML in JSON format.
 Each text node is represented as a string.
 Each element node is represented as an array whose first item is the tag name, an optional second item is an object of attributes and the rest are child nodes.